Types of Fixed Deposits in India 2023: Choose the Right FD For You

 - Senior citizen fixed deposits

-As is evident from the name, senior citizen fixed deposit schemes are those designed for seniors, i.e., individuals aged 60 years and above.
+As the name shows, senior citizen fixed deposit schemes are designed for seniors, i.e., individuals aged 60 years and above.

 The interest rates are higher on these deposits.
 Senior citizens also enjoy tax deductions on the interest income under Section 80TTB up to Rs.50,000.